Alispezzate/GAREN-2.0/README.md

 -Add information about garen ultimate and reasons to use the program<br>
 -And more<br>

-Instructions to compile:
+Instructions to compile:<br>
-For windows use "gcc main.c -D windows"
+For windows use "gcc main.c -D windows"<br>
 For Linux/MacOS use "gcc main.c -D unix"

 Updated as of LoL patch 11.14.